Drone-Sports/Betaflight/Settings/README.md

 Betaflight settings can be found here.

+Please use the CLI settings that match your flight controller firmware and radio controller used.
+The latest firmware supported is Betaflight 4.4.0.
+You can flash your flight controller firmware using Betaflight Configurator.

 Latest 4.2 Betaflight CLI settings for 20cm Drone Soccer Training is "4.2 20cm Training RC1.txt"

 Latest 4.3 Betaflight CLI settings for 20cm Drone Soccer Training is "4.3 20cm with Orqa Radio 2022 Recommended Settings"

-Latest 4.4 Betaflight CLI settings for 20cm Drone Soccer Training is "4.4 20cm with Orqa Radio 2023 Recommended Settings"
+Latest 4.4.0 Betaflight CLI settings for 20cm Drone Soccer Training is "4.4.0 20cm with Commando8 Recommended Settings"

 Firmware for Chromebook users is "betaflight_4.2.11_with_BMI270-MPU6000.hex"